AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Experiments

-Table \ref{Quantitative generation results} illustrates the quantitative results for the generation task on the MVTec AD dataset.
+\textbf{Comparisons in Anomaly Synthesis.} Table \ref{Quantitative generation results} illustrates the quantitative results for the generation task on the MVTec AD dataset.
 Our method achieves the highest average IS of 1.84 and the highest average IL of 0.35, surpassing all other methods in both overall quality and generalization.
 These results demonstrate our model's ability to generate high-quality, diverse anomalies that closely resemble real-world anomalies while maintaining robustness across different anomaly types.

-Figure \ref{QE} provides a qualitative evaluation of our approach's effectiveness in anomaly synthesis. (a) In comparison with anomaly synthesis methods, our approach outperforms existing methods by producing anomalies with enhanced realism, closely aligning with real-world defect patterns. (b) In the comparison with image generation methods, we selected reference images from different categories than the target images (for the first three rows) or from the same category with anomalies in different locations (for the fourth row).
-This setup demonstrates our method’s flexibility in transferring anomalies across various contexts and positions, thereby enhancing the model’s generalization capability.
-Our approach demonstrates superior control over anomaly placement and appearance, accurately capturing the characteristics of the reference anomalies.
-This improvement in visual fidelity highlights our method’s advantage in generating realistic, high-quality anomalies.